Zealously Defending You In Credit Card Fraud Cases

 - Mistaken identity (you were not the person who committed the fraudulent act)

-- You had permission to use someone’s credit or debit card information
+- Permission was given to use someone’s credit or debit card information

-Contact An Experienced Westmont Criminal Defense Attorney About Your Credit Card Fraud Charges In New Jersey
+Contact Me About Your Credit Card Fraud Charges